PaycheckCalculatorOnline logo

 The 9 States With No Income Tax in 2026

 Nine states collect zero state income tax on wages: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+For workers who can live and work in these states, the savings are real and significant.

-New Hampshire: No tax on wages or salaries.
+**New Hampshire:** No tax on wages or salaries.
 Interest and dividend income was taxed at 5% but fully phased out by January 1, 2025.
+Truly zero income tax on W-2 wages now.

 StateIncome Tax RateSales Tax (avg)Property Tax (avg)